A practical type theory for symmetric monoidal categories: The type theory for free props

 We use vector notation $\vec{M},\vec{A},$ etc.\ to indicate a list of terms or types, so the judgments can be abbreviated as in \cref{fig:judgments-abbr}, although this omits the information that $\vec{M}$ and $\vec{N}$ must have the same length as $\vec{B}$ (while the length of $\vec{Y}$ and $\vec{Z}$ is unrestricted).
 If $\vec{Y}$ is empty, we write $(\vec{M}\mid )$ as simply $(\vec{M})$.
 If furthermore $\vec{M}$ and $\vec{B}$ have length 1, we omit the parentheses, writing simply $M : B$.
 When all the lists are empty, we have $\types () : ()$, which will be valid (it represents the identity morphism of the unit object).

 In these judgments $A_i,B_j$ are types, $x_i$ are variables, and $M_j,N_j,Y_k,Z_\ell$ are terms.
 Here by a \emph{type} we simply mean an object of our generating signature $\cG$, since there are no type-forming operations in the theory.
-There is nothing new in our \emph{variables}; the reader who prefers de Bruijn indices is free to think of them in that way, although since our syntax has no variable binding\footnote{Recall that in the notation $(x,\abs{A} x)$ for the unit of a duality, $x$ is not actually a variable in this sense but rather one of the labels $\fA$.} the usual subtleties of capture-avoidance are irrelevant.
+There is nothing new in our \emph{variables}; the reader who prefers de Bruijn indices is free to think of them in that way, although since our syntax has no variable binding\footnote{Recall that in the notation $(x,\abs{A} x)$ for the unit of a duality, $x$ is not actually a variable in this sense but rather a ``label''; we will introduce labels formally in a moment.} the usual subtleties of capture-avoidance are irrelevant.

 The \emph{terms} are defined inductively by the rules shown in \cref{fig:terms}.
-Note that they are ``well-scoped'' by definition: they come with a context and only use variables occurring in that context.
+Recall that in general our typing judgments involve a \emph{list} of such terms, one for each type in the codomain, together with a list of scalar terms.
+The terms defined in \cref{fig:terms} do not yet have any types, but they are ``well-scoped'' by definition: they come with a context and only use variables occurring in that context.
 We subscript only applications of functions with greater than unary codomain, and as noted in \cref{sec:introduction}, we annotate each occurrence of a morphism with nullary domain and positive-ary codomain with some element of an infinite alphabet of symbols \fA (such as $','',''',\dots$, or $1,2,3,\dots$).